Swedish Speaker, Facilitator and Author Oscar Berg speaks about his book Digital WorkPlace, a step by step guide on Employee Experience.

 Pasi Nikkanen: Then, about strategy.
 I think, the importance of strategy, but I think you have a very practical approach also, because sometimes when people tell about us their strategy, something that now we deal with, and then we don't touch it.

-I think, it should be something more agile and more alive, but still guiding, because you might have in a large organization multiple teams.
+I think, it should be something more agile and more alive, but still guiding, because you might have in a large organisation multiple teams.
 You have vendors, you have partners who should have a focus on what they are doing.

 Oscar Berg: I really don't believe in strategy, in terms of running a project, or even hiring a consultant to do the strategy for you, and he then surfaces a presentation or document somewhere.
 To me, strategy is a process.
 It's something, like we need to have this long-term vision and principles to guide us, even though we at the same time work with the operational technical things.